Yellow Pages Trophy for Formula Atlantic

 - March 722 (Bill Gubelmann): New to Bill Gubelmann (Oyster Bay, NY) to use in the 1972 Yellow Pages Formula Atlantic championship.
 The car was blue and yellow, and wore #16 all season.
 Gubelmann won six races and narrowly pipped Cyd Williams to the championship title.
 The car was sold to fellow American Jas Patterson (Rosslyn Heights, NY) for 1973, repainted red and white, and entered for him by Texaco Team Racing/RIR in the 1973 British season.
 Patterson crashed heavily at Oulton Park in May 1973, and although the car was rebuilt, he appeared a few races later in what was described as a new 73B.
 Whether this was the 722 updated or a completely new car is unclear.
 Patterson retained the car for 1974, but it was last seen in August.
 (Photographs show that the March 73B Patterson raced in the Pro Atlantic race that supported the United States Grand Prix at Watkins Glen in October was not the same car.)
 In early November the 722/73B was acquired by Roy Baker (Ferndown, Dorset) and raced regularly by him through the 1975 season.
 Subsequent history unknown.

-- Lotus 69 [71/69.1] (Bernard Hunter): Number given in Lotus build record for the car sold to Chris Oates, for Atlantic races in 1971 (an unusual number since it does not include a formula code, and this is not the same car as 71/69.1.FB which was sold in North America).
-The car of Bernard Hunter in libre and occasional Atlantic races in 1972 is described as 'ex Oates'.
-Subsequently used in libre races by John Barr.
+- Lotus 69 [71/69.1] (Bernard Hunter): Number given in Lotus build record for the car sold to Chris Oates (Kimberley, Notts) for 1971 (an unusual number since it does not include a formula code, and this is not the same car as 71/69.1.FB which was sold in North America).
+Entered by Alida Else Racing Team for Oates in Formula Atlantic and libre racing in 1971.
+To Bernard Hunter (Edinburgh, Scotland) for libre and sprints in Scotland in 1972.
+To John Barr (Edinburgh, Scotland) and used in libre, sprints and hillclimbs in 1973 and 1974.
+To Bob Rollo (Prestonpans, Scotland) for libre racing in 1975 and 1976.

 - Lotus 69 [71/69.10.FB] (Ian Mawby): Built for stock with red bodywork according to the Lotus built record, but still unsold at the end of 1971.
 Not one of the cars advertised by Lotus Cars Ltd after the closure of Lotus Components so this must be the car raced by Ian Mawby (Cambridge) in Formula Atlantic and formule libre in 1972.
 Wrecked in Mawby's crash at Brands Hatch in November 1972 and Mawby bought the ex-Reine Wisell sister car to replace it.